OpenTechSchool/html-css-beginners/core/portfolio.md

 At the beginning of the `styles.css` file, let's write something like this:

     * {
+        /* don't use '0px' or any other unit, if you're set the value to zero */
         padding: 0;
         margin: 0;
         border: 0;
     }

-That is to set all the elements `*` with default padding, margin and border to 0px.
+That is to set all the elements `*` with default `padding`, `margin` and `border` to `0`.
-This is really important to do because every browser sets a default size for some tags and without setting all of them again to 0px, it will be impossible to calculate the  position of HTML elements and to position them on the page, since every browser will interpret that in a different way.
+This is really important to do because every browser sets a default size for some tags and without setting all of them again to 0, it will be impossible to calculate the  position of HTML elements and to position them on the page, since every browser will interpret that in a different way.

 ## Navigation Menu